lewisfish/data_cube_viewer/readme.md

 Python/Qt program to view a data cube by slicing it up.

-Currently only supports fortran unformatted binary files and formatted 2D files.
+Currently only supports fortran unformatted 3/4D binary files and formatted 2D files.
 Files have to be written by
-open(unit, file = file_name, access='direct', form='unformatted', recl=record_length)
+open(unit, file=file_name, access='direct', form='unformatted', recl=record_length)
+write(unit, rec=1)

 Currently can view Fluence and Avgerage fluence per layer from x, y, and z planes.
-Also can view Average Fluence per layer and boreholes at any position.
+Also can view boreholes at any position.
 Can save plots of average fluence and gifs of slices.

 ![Screenshot](https://github.com/lewisfish/data_cube_viewer/blob/master/Screenshot.png)